-Review your vehicle's Vehicle Inspection Report, and select the emissions below which your vehicle failed to learn more.
+Review your vehicle's smog check Vehicle Inspection Report (VIR), and select the emissions category which your vehicle failed.

 A. Failed the emissions test due to high HC